 - The Next Order Date on the subscription is set to July 12 and the Interval is set to 1 Month

-- When July 12 comes, Subscribe Pro automatically places a re-order for John's subscription and the re-order shows up in your Magento instance
+- When July 12 comes, Subscribe Pro automatically places a re-order for John's subscription and the re-order shows up in your e-commerce platform instance

 - At that time, Subscribe Pro sees that John's subscription has a 1 Month interval, and automatically updates the Next Order Date to August 12